Buttermilk pie

 Buttermilk pie is a pie in American cuisine.
 Associated with the cuisine of the Southern United States, it may be considered a desperation pie, made using simple, staple ingredients.

-It is similar to, and sometimes confused with the chess pie, but it does not include cornmeal.
+It is similar to, and sometimes confused with, chess pie, but it does not include cornmeal.
 The basic filling consists of a mixture of sugar, butter, eggs, buttermilk, and wheat flour.
 Variations on the recipe include vanilla, lemon zest, nutmeg, and coconut.
 Buttermilk pies are made with a pie crust.
 The filling is poured into the crust and baked until the mixture sets.
 The pie is best eaten at room temperature after being allowed to cool, but may be eaten either warm from the oven or after being chilled.